baheldeepti/hospital-bi-reporting-tool/docs/Hospital_Strategy_App_Overview.md

 ## 🧠 4.
 Strategy Options

+Let’s break down each strategy like you’re a 15-year-old trying to save money on snacks 🍫:

+### 🔷 Linear Programming (LP)
+Think of LP as a **math wizard** that tries to pick the best mix of patients to treat — but only if they meet some rules (like not too many on weekends or not too many long stays).

+You give it:
+- A cost for each patient
+- Rules like “no more than 10% anomalies”
+- A goal like “select 70 patients”

+It gives you:
+- The cheapest combination that meets the rules ✅

+It’s like trying to pick a meal at a cafeteria that’s tasty 🍕, healthy 🥦, and cheap 🤑 — all at once!

+### 🔶 Greedy
+Greedy is simple: just grab the **cheapest patients first**.

+No fancy rules — just sort patients by cost and pick the top 70.
+It’s quick, but it might ignore weekend admissions or anomalies.

+### 🔸 Heuristic
+Heuristic is like saying: “Avoid the weird stuff.”

+It skips:
+- Anomalies (really strange bills)
+- Weekend admissions (usually more expensive)

+Then, from what’s left, it picks the cheapest.

+---

+### 🧠 Other Optimization Models You Could Try
+If you want to level up from LP, here are a few more models (also explained simply):

+#### 🔹 Integer Programming
+Like LP, but it makes **yes/no decisions** (select or don’t select).
+LP might pick 0.6 of a patient 😅 — this one only picks whole people.

+#### 🔸 Quadratic Programming (QP)
+Instead of just cost, it also considers **interactions** — like:
+> “If we admit both Patient A and B, the cost goes down together.”

+It’s a bit like bundling phone plans 📱 or choosing roommates wisely.

+#### 🔻 Genetic Algorithms
+This one tries to evolve good answers — like survival of the fittest.

+It tries a bunch of patient combos, keeps the best, mixes them, and tries again.

+Very cool, but takes longer 🧬

+---

+Each model balances: 💵 Cost ⏳ Speed ✅ Accuracy
+So you can pick one based on how smart or fast your hospital system wants to be!

 The app compares 3 ways to pick patients:
 - **LP (Linear Programming)**: Smart math to minimize cost with constraints
 - **Greedy**: Just pick the cheapest patients